-Indeed, San Gil is a perfect Colombia place to visit for people looking for fun activities.
+Indeed, San Gil is a perfect Colombia tourist attraction for people looking for fun activities.
 Try the rafting level 5 on the Magdalena river, fly above the fantastic Chicamocha Canyon or jump off a bridge – But, don’t forget the elastic rope.

 If you want the perfect selfie with your coconut and a paradisical background -to make your friends jealous and sad -, you should travel to the islands around.